fwdcp/StatusSpec/README.md

 *forces spectator GUI to refresh constantly, eliminating many HUD issues after game unpauses*

 #### Console Variables
+* `statusspec_antifreeze_display` - enables display of an info panel when a freeze is detected
+* `statusspec_antifreeze_display_threshold` - the time of a freeze (in seconds) before the info panel is displayed
 * `statusspec_antifreeze_enabled` - enable antifreeze (forces the spectator GUI to refresh)

+#### Console Commands
+* `statusspec_antifreeze_display_reload_settings` - reload settings for the freeze info panel from the resource file

+#### UI Resource Files
+An example file for the medigun info box is included under `Resource/UI/FreezeInfo.res`.
+This HUD cannot be refreshed using the normal `hud_reloadscheme` because it isn't natively implemented into TF2, and thus the command `statusspec_antifreeze_display_reload_settings` is provided as a replacement.

 ### Killstreaks
 *enables killstreak tracking for all weapons, all players*